sait-wbdv/fall-2021/src/courses/cpnt200/day04.md

 ### Activity: Make a component

-- Pick 1 of 3 Options:
+- Try making any of these:

   - a header or footer  (mild)
     - render strings from data in the component
     - use: `v-text`, `v-html`, and/or `v-bind`